hdkesting/TvMazeScraper/README.md

 A sample application that scrapes data about (TV) shows and their cast from TVMaze, stores it locally and can return it (paged) as JSON.

-This should showcase industry-standard practices in coding style.
+This should investigate industry-standard practices in coding style and modern application structure.

 ## Background
 For a new metadata ingester we need a service that provides the cast of all the tv shows in the TVMaze database, so we can enrich our metadata system with this information.
 The TVMaze database provides a public REST API that you can query for this data: